 We were then taken to this outlet where we were welcomed with a catwalk, which was pretty exciting because this was the first time I’d seen one live, and then we were given the time to do some shopping!

-let’s just say that LC Waikiki is the best shop that I could have ever discovered; we definitely need that here once this corona virus outbreak calms down.
+Let’s just say that LC Waikiki is the best shop that I could have ever come across; we definitely need that here (in Pakistan) once this corona virus outbreak calms down.

 The Bosphorus and Golden Horn Cruise